andreifoldes/citation-graph-generator/README.md

 - `--cache`: Use cached API data if available (saves and reuses API calls)
 - `--email`: Your email address for API requests (recommended for better service)
 - `--output-dir`: Directory to save output files (default: "output")
-- `--api`: API to use for citation data - "openalex", "opencitations", "crossref", or "all" (default: "openalex")
+- `--api`: API to use for citation data - "openalex", "semanticscholar", "crossref", or "all" (default: "openalex")

 ## Output Files